lacaulac/nostr-pubminer/README.md

 # Nostr CPU pubkey miner

 A simple tool to mine nostr vanity pubkeys.
-Currently only supports hexadecimal vanity keys.
+Currently supports hexadecimal and bech32 vanity keys.
 Tested on Windows but should run on other platforms supported by the rust compiler without any problems.
 This is quick and dirty code, but works well enough.